Water System Plan

 Currently, Issaquah’s water comes from two separate sources:

 - Groundwater: In general, residents in Squak Mountain, Olde Town and Issaquah Valley have always received water from a complex system of groundwater wells that pump from the Issaquah Aquifer.

 - Regional water: Starting in the late 1990s, Issaquah started to purchase regional water from Cascade Water Alliance (CWA) to accommodate new growth.
 Today, Issaquah Highlands, as well as Lakemont, Montreux and South Cove, all receive regional water.

 Meanwhile, the Talus community can receive either groundwater or regional water, depending on multiple factors (such as a hot weather season).

-In 2018, the City Council adopted a Water System Plan Update that recommends building a new treatment plant south of the Interstate 90 corridor in Issaquah Valley.
+To plan ahead, in 2018 the City Council adopted a Water System Plan Update that recommended building a new treatment plant south of the I-90 corridor in Issaquah Valley to enable expanded service.

-Currently, about two-thirds of Issaquah residents receive fluoridated water, while one-third receive unfluoridated water.
+While many Issaquah residents receive fluoridated water, some still receive unfluoridated water.
 See Issaquah’s fluoridation map for further details.